algolia/algoliasearch-client-android/doc/offline-mode.md

 To do so:

 - register a listener on the mirrored index (see [Events](#events) above);
-- when the sync is finished, browse the local mirror, parsing each object to detect associated resources;
+- when the sync is finished, browse the local mirror (using `browseMirror()` and `browseMirrorFrom()`, see above), parsing each object to detect associated resources;
 - pre-fetch those that are not already available locally.

-*Note: You should do so from a background thread with a low priority to minimize impact on the user's experience.*
+**Note:** You should do so from a background thread with a low priority to minimize impact on the user's experience.